Oluwabusayomi/MoviesVB/README.md

 The server catches exception globally and logs the catched exception so that you could have an idea of the exception whithout having to look into the code.

+## The Project Structure
+The project is structured around Cean Achitecture in order to achieve separation of concerns.
+The Project Solution consists of 5 rojects in the following order
+- Data: This is a .Net5.0 class library for implementing all that has to do with the persistence.
+It uses repository pattern.
+- Core: A .Net 5.0 class library that serves as core of the application.
+More like the project Domain that other project reference.
+- DomainService:This project implements all the business logic pertaining to the application.
+- UIApi: An asp.net web application through which clients communicates to the server.
+More a like a presentation layer.
+- Test: A Xunit project for testing business logic implementation.
+It uses Moq for mocking data

 ## Integration with The Open Movie API
 This sample backend interacts directly with OMDb's API, specifically for the purpose of searching movies by title.
 You can read more about the API *http://www.omdbapi.com*.
 Communication with the API involves the use of a key, which can be found in the Appsetting file.
 Before sending a request to the OMDb API, the code checks the cache to see if the requested movie exists.
 This was implemented to reduce network calls and increase response time.